 You don’t have to make homemade meals and serve up elaborate snacks the entire time.
 “Heat and serve” soup, veggie chips, energy bars and fun goodies are nice to have on hand so your guests can help themselves.
 Yes, Trader Joe’s has affordable and fun options.

 I always clean out my fridge and reorganize my pantry, too, to make them more company-friendly since I know people will be digging around in both.

 I wrote a whole post about it! click here

 Include several tea and cocoa options and the fixins’ along with spoons, cups and honey so, again, people can serve themselves.

 3. Have your best towels and wash cloths available.

 Also have a non-scented lotion and some pampering items for guests’ enjoyment.
 It’s nice to have extra travel-sized toiletries available, too, in case anyone forgot something.
+I’ve since added deodorant and toothbrushes.
 Stock up on bath soap, hand soap, and toilet paper, too.